EthicalNayro/secure-kubernetes-platform-aws/part4-observability/README.md

 Before deploying the monitoring stack, the AWS Security Group ingress rules were updated via Terraform to allow secure external access to the monitoring UIs.
 The infrastructure changes were applied **in-place** without interrupting or recreating the existing EC2 node.

-Access is strictly restricted to the administrator's public IP (`79.177.155.192/32`) on the following custom NodePorts:
+Access is strictly restricted to the administrator's public IP (`My ip`) on the following custom NodePorts:
 * **Grafana Dashboard:** Port `32000`
 * **Alertmanager Dashboard:** Port `32001`